ritaturk/xenko-docs/GETTINGSTARTED.md

 Articles should be organized in folders.
 Media and code files should be stored in folders named _media_ and _code_ and placed next to the article using them.

-For more details about the files struture, read the [Guidelines](GUIDELINES.md).
+For more details about the files structure, read the [Guidelines](GUIDELINES.md).

 # <a name="Guidelines"> Doc Guidelines

-In order to create an homogeous documentation and provide the best experience to all Xenko users, we would like you to follow the following [Guidelines](GUIDELINES.md) when you write your articles.
+In order to create an homogeneous documentation and provide the best experience to all Xenko users, we would like you to follow the following [Guidelines](GUIDELINES.md) when you write your articles.

 Thank you for you contribution!